AdaCore/gnatstudio/docs/users_guide/navigation.rst

 .. index:: menu; navigate --> find or replace

 :menuselection:`Navigate --> Find or Replace...`

-  Open the find and replace dialog. :ref:`Searching_and_Replacing`.
+  Open the find and replace dialog.
+See :ref:`Searching_and_Replacing`.

 .. index:: menu; navigate --> find next

 :menuselection:`Navigate --> Find Next`

-  Find next occurrence of the current search. :ref:`Searching_and_Replacing`.
+  Find next occurrence of the current search.
+See :ref:`Searching_and_Replacing`.

 .. index:: menu; navigate --> find previous

 :menuselection:`Navigate --> Find Previous`

   Find previous occurrence of the current search.
-  :ref:`Searching_and_Replacing`.
+See :ref:`Searching_and_Replacing`.